paperg/tagcompare/README.md

 ## Running the tool
-`make run` will run the tool to capture screenshots and compare them
+`make run` will run the tool to capture screenshots and compare them `make compare` will compare existing output, given a list of campaigns and configs

 ## Running tests
 `make test` will run unit tests